Tag: Delphi history

 Apollo the archer in Pompeii

-This bronze sculpture of Apollo was buried by the eruption of Mount Vesuvius in 79 AD and discovered in early 19th century after the discovery of another bronze sculpture of the Apollo’s twin sister-Artemis.
+This bronze sculpture of Apollo was buried by the eruption of Mount Vesuvius in 79 AD and was discovered in the early 19th century after the discovery of another bronze sculpture of Apollo’s twin sister Artemis.
 This statue was conserved at the J. Paul Getty Museum in 2009 and 2010.

 Apollo the archer in Pompeii

-The bronze statue of Apollo was made using the lost-wax technique.
-Greeks made the model in clay, then in wax and then casted it in bronze pieces that they assembled it with a fusion welding technique with a finish.
-They often put the eyes made of stones and glass like you can see here.
+The bronze statue of Apollo was made using the lost wax technique.
+Greeks made the model in clay, then in wax, and then cast it in bronze pieces that they assembled with a fusion welding technique with a finish.
+They often put eyes made of stones and glass as you can see here.
 The lost wax process is explained here: https://www.getty.edu/art/exhibitions/apollo_pompeii/lostwax.html

 Apollo’s eye from the sculpture in Pompeii, photo: JP Getty Museum.
 500-100 BC, marble, obsidian, glass and copper.